Phenomenal-Cat/NewAtlantis/source/NA_RestEasy.rst

 Custom produced plastic parts
 -----------------------------

 There are five custom-designed parts to the RestEasy, that need to be custom manufactured in plastic.
-The parts can be downloaded from `Thingiverse <https://www.thingiverse.com/thing:2968729>`__ as stereolithography (.stl) files ready for 3D printing, or the `FreeCAD <https://www.freecadweb.org/>`__ (.FCStd) parametric file for further editing and export in formats suitable for CNC machining or injection molding.
+The parts can be downloaded from `GrabCAD <https://grabcad.com/library/resteasy-chin-rest-for-psychophysics-research-1>`_ as stereolithography (.stl) files ready for 3D printing, or the `FreeCAD <https://www.freecadweb.org/>`_ (.FCStd) parametric file for further editing and export in formats suitable for CNC machining or injection molding.
 These plastic parts will be the most expensive components, depending on the availability of local prototyping facilities.
 Since they will be in contact with participants' chin and forehead, they need to be strong and comfortable against the skin.
 Here are some options for achieving this in ascending order of cost:

 .. tab:: 3D printing